d3christ/spanwiki/wiki/manual/animal_facility_access.md

 Pick up a packet at the Clark Center front desk, which will give step-by-step instructions about how to get access to the facility.
 Contact Laura Pisani (lpisani@stanford.edu) with any questions.

-There are several trainings you will have to complete, which can be access through your Stanford Axess page, under "STARS":
+There are several trainings you will have to complete, which can be accessed through your Stanford Axess page, under "STARS":

 1. General Safety